Frequently Asked Questions

 1. How do I get more information?

 This website and the Notice summarize the Settlement.
 More details are in the Settlement Agreement and filings made before the Court.
 Such documents are accessible on this website by clicking here.
-You may also contact Class Counsel or the Settlement Administrator for more information.
+You may also contact the Settlement Administrator for more information.

 Do not contact the Court, CalPERS, or the Long-Term Care Group about the Settlement, as they will be unable to provide you with additional information.